nasir6/zero_shot_detection/Docker.md

-# skip docker installation if you already have Nvidia Docker 2.0 working and jump to line 68.
+# skip docker installation if you already have Nvidia Docker 2.0 working and [Pull Docker Image](dockerRun.md).

 ## Install Docker CE and Nvidia Docker 2.0